This article was updated on Sept. 10, 2018.

 As time goes on, more small and mid-sized businesses are being targeted by cybercriminals.
-According to Symantec, 43 percent of the cyberattacks that occurred in 2015 affected businesses with fewer than 250 employees.
+According to Ponemon Institute, 61 percent of small businesses dealt with a cyber attack in 2017 — up from 55 percent the year before.
 As a business grows and its operations become increasingly complex, it becomes more important that they have a robust cybersecurity plan in place.

 Smaller companies tend to have smaller security budgets and fewer resources than their larger counterparts, which makes them a favorable target for opportunistic attacks such as phishing and ransomware.
 Additionally, hackers look to smaller businesses to provide a conduit into the larger organizations with which they partner and interact.